dgdev1024/tm-virtual-cpu/docs/tm.spec.md

   address, `$FFFD0000`.
 - The `RP` register is a word address relative to the start of the call stack's starting address, `$FFFE0000`.
+- When data is pushed into the stack, the appropriate stack pointer is first decremented by 4, then the data is written to the stack at the stack pointer's new position.
+- When data is popped from the stack, the data is read from the stack at the stack pointer's current position, then the stack pointer is incremented by 4.

 ## Flags Register